 We have many foundations, companies, community groups, organizations and individuals that support us!
 These include:

-William and Betty Osborne Trust Fund
+William and Betty Osborne Trust

 In February of 1975, having recently moved here from Chicago, Vivian Giesler began working for the City of Woodland Park organizing Senior Services under a Vista Volunteer grant.
 The City provided a small space with a telephone, table and chair, and a box for files.
 Despite the sparse office, Vivian was very resourceful locating or developing services for seniors.